ujw0l/js-crop/README.md

 </p>

-> JS Library to enable image cropping with built in UI(with option for color customization)
+> JS Library to enable image cropping with built in UI(with color customization options to fit look and feel of you website/web app)

 ## Install